Network resilience: Phase transitions in biological networks

 Cdc2 (also referred to as Cdk1) and cyclins form a stoichiometric complex and play a key role in the control of the G2/M transition of the cell cycle \cite{doree2002cdc2}.
-The positive feedback in the Cdk1 activation loop and the major Cdk1-counteracting phosphatase, PP2A:B55, feedback regulation work as bistable switches.
-They generate different thresholds for the transition between different cell-cycle states: interphase and M phase \cite{sha2003hysteresis, mochida2016two}.
-As shown in Fig. \ref{Mitotic_Control}, there are distinct thresholds for mitotic entry and mitotic exit, providing robustness of the M phase state and preventing cells from flipping back to the interphase state in the noisy cellular environment \cite{rata2018two}.
-In addition, the two distinct states: interphase and M phase are created by bistable switches \cite{novak2007irreversible, hegarat2016bistability}, and they could be stabilized by positive feedback loops without allowing the cell to come to rest in intermediate transitional states \cite{oikonomou2010frequency}.
+Positive feedback in the Cdk1 activation loop, the major Cdk1-counteracting phosphatase PP2A:B55, and feedback regulation work as bistable switches.
+They generate different thresholds for the transition between interphase and M phase cell cycle states.
+As shown in Fig. \ref{Mitotic_Control}, there are distinct thresholds for mitotic entry and mitotic exit; this provides robustness of the M phase state and prevents cells from reverting to the interphase state in the noisy cellular environment \cite{rata2018two}.
+In addition, the two distinct states, interphase and M phase states, are created by the action of bistable switches; they can be stabilized by positive feedback loops that prevent the cell from coming to rest in an intermediate transitional state \cite{oikonomou2010frequency}.